If you’ve been around here for very long, you’ve heard me talk about how important it is for your child’s room to be DARK!

 “Will blacking out my child’s room make them a sleep snob?”

-I get this question ALL.
-THE.
-TIME.
+I get this question all. the. time.

 In one sense, you are creating total darkness to be a sleep prop, but it’s a good prop!
 Sleeping in a pitch black room helps all of us, adults and kids alike, sleep more soundly.